Thanks for dropping by!

 6) My most favourite car is the 1971 Mercedes-Benz 230 (W110 line)

 7) My most favourite aero warrior is either the Plymouth Superbird, or the Ford Talladega

-8) My most favourite euro hyper-car is the Ferrari 365 GTB/4 Daytona, or the Maserati Khamsin
+8) My most favourite euro Grand Tourer is either the Ferrari 365 GTB/4 Daytona, or the Maserati Khamsin

 9) Books I recommend include "Dinner at the Homesick Restaurant" by Anne Tyler, "The Power of One" by Bryce Courtenay, or "The Interpreter of Maladies" by Jhumpa Lahiri for those who like short stories